kestra-io/docs/docs/administrator-guide/servers/README.md

 **Options:**

-No special options for this servers
+No special options for this server

 ## Kestra standalone, Development environment servers

 `./kestra server standalone`

-This server is a special server only intended for Development environment, since it will contains all the server in one jvm.
+This server is a special server only intended for a Development environment, since it will contain all the servers in one jvm.
-But this work well on development environment.
+But this works well for development environments.
 By default, the worker embedded will start 1 thread per cpu core available.

 **Options:**

-* `-f` or `--flow-path`: the path to a directory will flow file as yaml, these files will loaded on the repository at the startup.
+* `-f` or `--flow-path`: the path to a directory will flow file as yaml, these files will be loaded on the repository at the startup.

 ## Options for all server command